 Aside from general size, the major difference is the slope of the cover.
 This model has a much flatter slope, with nowhere near the peak of our first product.
 On the one hand, this could be good thing as it might better adhere to any municipal height restrictions.
 However, it might not hold up as well under a heavy snow load.
 According to the manufacturer, two people should be able to complete the assembly, and approximately 6 hours should be enough time to set aside.
 The compact size also makes the frame easy to maneuver.
 Combined with the benefits of the frame and cover materials, as well as a 1 year warranty for Fabric and Framework, this was an easy choice for our number two pick.

 #3 Best Contemporary Style – Abba Patio 10 x 20-Feet Heavy Duty Carport

 - 10’W x 20’L x 9.4’H (at peak)

 - Easy to set up

 The water and UV-resistant polyethylene top cover can easily be installed, and heavy duty bungee cords secure the tarp to the frame.
 One of the best features of this portable garage is that it has three removable panels, including a zippered door, making it extremely versatile.
 Put all of the panels up, and it will protect vehicles or other possessions from the elements.
-Take the panels off, and you have cover from the sun, but open air on the sides, making it perfect for decks, outdoor parties, or even outdoor exhibits.
-It is fully collapsible for easy transport and storage as well.
+Take the panels off, and you have shade from the sun but open air on the sides, making it perfect for decks, outdoor parties or exhibits.
+It’s fully collapsible for easy transport and storage as well.
 In spite of no warranty mentioned by the manufacturer, this is an excellent choice and one of the best car shelters you can buy.